EllieChen-Git/100-Days-of-Code-Challenge/README.md

 Additional

 - Walked/ran for 3kms
 - Got my first call from a job application and I screwed it up so bad.
-Lessen learned!:slightly_smiling_face:
+Lesson learned! :slightly_smiling_face:

 ---